ttadano/alamode_tutorial/slide_en.md

 }
 </style>

-# 1.6. 変位構造における力を計算する
+# 1.6.
+Calculate Forces in Displacement Structures

-今回は時間の都合上スキップする。
+This time, we will skip it due to time constraints.

-VASPを用いて計算した結果がdataディレクトリにあるのでコピーしてください。
+Please copy the results calculated using VASP from the data directory.

-#### 調和IFC用の計算結果
+#### Results for Harmonic IFC

 <div class="code-block-wrapper">
   <pre><code class="language-bash">cp ../data/vasprun_harmonic1.xml .